VulcanJS/vulcan-docs/source/tutorial-framework.md

 - Use permission checks to enforce fine-grained security throughout your app.
 - Define GraphQL “joins” in your schema to decorate objects with more data.

 And this is just the start.
-You can do a lot more with Nova, Apollo, and React, as you'll soon see!
+You can do a lot more with Vulcan, Apollo, and React, as you'll soon see!